Brainscan: Production

-The script for Brainscan had initially been written in 1987 by Andrew Kevin Walker and originally was centered around a VHS tape, however after producer Michael Roy acquired the script he performed some uncredited re-writes turning the tape into an interactive CD-ROM video game in order to tap into the public fascination with virtual reality.
+The script for Brainscan had initially been written in 1987 by Andrew Kevin Walker and originally was centered around a VHS tape, however after producer Michel Roy acquired the script he performed some uncredited re-writes turning the tape into an interactive CD-ROM video game in order to tap into the public fascination with virtual reality.
 The character of The Trickster was also a creation in the re-writes as the original script by Walker had no physical antagonist and was simply a voice who tormented Michael over the phone.
+Principal photography began in July, 1993.
+Initially the climax was to have had the Trickster become a more deformed monster through usage of prosthetics and animatronics, but once Flynn saw the creature he opted to use more subtle digital effects as he felt the monster designs while horrific were "too real".